 Power Shortcodes are very useful in two cases:

-They allow the use of power features that are not normally available for security reasons.
+• They allow using power features that are not normally available for security reasons.

-When you use a pattern that is repeated very often, with potentially only minor differences.
+• When you use a pattern repeated very often, with potentially only minor differences.
 You can use Power Shortcodes as a template.

 Powers Shortcodes allow you to define custom Dynamic Shortcodes easily by composing other Shortcodes.